telerik/reporting-docs/knowledge-base/localize-html5-viewer-mail-message-editor-toolbar.md

 The localization script replaces the default messages in the widget prototype with their equivalent translations.
 The above script refers to 'bg-BG' culture, i.e. the
 Bulgarian language.
 For other languages, the file has to be named by following the __kendo.messages.\<language>.min.js__ convention.
 You may check the available translations in the [Kendo GitHub repository](https://github.com/telerik/kendo-ui-core/tree/master/src/messages).
-The meta tag with the encoding is needed in order to display the toolbar messages' special symbols correctly in the most of the languages.
+The meta tag with the encoding is needed in order to display the toolbar messages' special symbols correctly in most languages.

 ## See Also
 - [Localization of the Html5 Report Viewer](../html5-report-viewer-localization)